All Episodes

 What did you make of Kamala trying to pull out of the debate?

-Jason Miller was quoted as saying, not only did they they want the mics on the whole time, then she wanted it it to go from a standing up debate to a sit down debate, and she wanted to have cheat sheets and notes in front of her uh during the debate, and and it seemed like they were trying to wiggle their way out of it.
+Jason Miller was quoted as saying, not only did they want the mics on the whole time, then she wanted it to go from a standing up debate to a sit-down debate.

-And Trump, to his credit, said, We already agreed.
+And Trump, to his credit, said, we already agreed the debate over debates is over.

-And there were people that were saying, Well, you need to just give in and get her on the stage no matter what.
+And there were people that were saying, well, you need to just give in and get her on the stage no matter what.

-And I'm like, No, you don't.
+And I'm like, no, you don't.

-You do you don't give in to her.
+You don't give in to her.

-They're not gonna ask any follow-up questions.
+They're not going to ask any follow-up questions.

 They won't.